Asymptotic Loss in Privacy due to Dependency in Gaussian Traces

 \section{Discussion}

 Here, we compare our results with previous work.
 When the users are independent, the adversary can break the privacy of each user if the number of the adversary's observations per user is $m=n^{2}$ \cite{KeConferance2017} (Case 1 in Figure~\ref{fig:converse2}).
-However, when the users are dependent, and the adversary knows their association graph (and not the correlation coefficients), each user will have no privacy if $m=n^{\frac{2}{s}}$ (Theorem \ref{two_state_thm}: Case 2 in Figure~\ref{fig:converse2}).
+However, when the users are dependent, and the adversary knows their association graph (and not the correlation coefficients), each user will have no privacy if $m=n^{\frac{2}{s}}$ (Theorem \ref{association_graph}: Case 2 in Figure~\ref{fig:converse2}).
+The required number of per-user observations for the adversary to break the privacy of each user reduces further ($m=n^{\frac{4}{s(s+1)}}$) when the adversary has more information: the correlation coefficients between users (Theorem \ref{two_state_thm}: Case 3 in Figure~\ref{fig:converse2}).
+In other words, \emph{the more the adversary knows, the smaller $m$ must be}.
 Note that smaller $m$ means rapid changes in pseudonyms, which reduces the utility.
-The required number of per-user observation for the adversary to break the privacy of each user reduces further ($m=n^{\frac{4}{s(s+1)}}$) when the adversary has more information: the correlation coefficients between users (Theorem \ref{association_graph}: Case 3 in Figure~\ref{fig:converse2}).
-In other words, the more the adversary knows, the smaller $m$ must be, and we have characterized the significance in the loss of privacy of various degrees of knowledge of the dependency in this paper.
+We have characterized the significance in the loss of privacy of various degrees of knowledge of user dependencies in this paper.